nicholaspalomo/ros2_gym_ignition/README.md

 LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$IGN_GAZEBO_SYSTEM_PLUGIN_PATH:$IGN_GAZEBO_PHYSICS_ENGINE_PATH
 ```
 where `GYM_IGNITION_DIR` is an environment variable containing the **absolute** path to this repository.
 It is recommended that you append these paths to your bashrc.

+**NOTE**: You may want to check out [this](https://github.com/ros2/ros2/issues/451) issue on GitHub if you have both ROS1 and ROS2 installed on your system and modify your `PYTHONPATH` accordingly for ROS2.

 8. To launch your training session, run: